boris-fx/gst-build/README.md

 # gst-build

-GStreamer [meson](http://mesonbuild.com/) based repositories aggregrator
+GStreamer [meson](http://mesonbuild.com/) based repositories aggregator

 You can build GStreamer and all its modules at once using meson and its [subproject](https://github.com/mesonbuild/meson/wiki/Subprojects) feature.